AkdeBoss/thoughtful-wallaby-70298/src/pages/pricing.md

           Yes, indeed.
 We are eager to serve you, feel free to contact us on +919845377424
         question: Can I contact through Whatsapp?
-      - question: Aliquam eget purus ante?
+      - question: Do you have smaller trucks?
         answer: >-
           Nunc sollicitudin libero tincidunt felis pretium, consectetur aliquam eros placerat.
 Sed neque neque, bibendum a pulvinar id, pellentesque